gnprice/tsflower/README.md

   - Type references to things like `ReadonlyArray` in the default lib, which become a constant other identifier.
-Use `defaultLibraryRewrites` with `MapResultType.FixedName` in the mapper.
+Use `defaultLibraryRewrites` with `'FixedName'` in the mapper.

   - Type references to things like `Omit` in the default lib, which have to act more like a macro -- rewriting the type reference in place, using its arguments.
-Use `defaultLibraryRewrites` with `MapResultType.TypeReferenceMacro` in the mapper.
+Use `defaultLibraryRewrites` with `'TypeReferenceMacro'` in the mapper.

 - Extend the driver and CLI layer: